us0p/interview_preparation/management/planning.md

 The study plan will follow the calendar provided by Hexag, having 24 lessons per week, with 5 blocks per day, in which
-- 4 blocks for lessons
+- 5 blocks for lessons
-- 1 block for exercises, 2 exercises per lesson, with 2 extra exercises for lessons with difficulties.

-Each block of work is 30 minutes long and it's followed by a block of rest of 6 minutes.
+Each block of work is 44 minutes long and it's followed by a block of rest of 6 minutes.

+30 minutes to read required books.

+during the saturday and sunday you should do a block of 3 hours and 30 minutes focused only in exercises of the lessons of the past week.

 ## Points of attention
 - What causes delays during the activities to cause them to finish after